-Figure 34.
+Figure 44.
 Workflow containing Database Legacy nodes

-In order to start the Workflow Migration tool go to the KNIME Explorer, find the workflow containing the database legacy nodes that you want to migrate, and right click on the workflow.
-You can see the option Migrate legacy DB workflow... at the bottom (see figure below).
+In order to start the Workflow Migration tool we simply need to open the workflow containing the database legacy nodes that you want to migrate.
+A message will appear at the top of the workflow with the option to migrate the workflow (see figure above).